Mutual funds in India: Market segment

 Despite being available in the market, a recent report on Mutual Fund Investments in India published by research and analytics firm, Boston Analytics, suggests investors are holding back from putting their money into mutual funds due to their perceived high risk and a lack of information on how mutual funds work.
 There are 46 Mutual Funds as of June 2013.
-In 2019, Asset under management (AUM) of the mutual fund industry rose by 13% to 24 trillion in 2018 by November The total assets under management (AUM) has surged by around 23.43% in 2023.
-The Assets base in January 2023 was Rs.40.70lakh crores, which rose to Rs.50.24 lakh crore in Nov, 23.
+In 2019, asset under management (AUM) of the mutual fund industry rose by 13% to 24 trillion in 2018 by November The total assets under management (AUM) has surged by around 23.43% in 2023.
+The Assets base in January 2023 was Rs.40.70 lakh crores, which rose to Rs.50.24 lakh crore in Nov, 23.

-Average assets under management
+Asset management companies

+Asset management companies (AMCs) are entities that manage mutual fund schemes on behalf of investors.
 Assets under management (AUM) is a financial term denoting the market value of all the funds being managed by a financial institution (a mutual fund, hedge fund, private equity firm, venture capital firm, or brokerage house) on behalf of its clients, investors, partners, depositors, etc.